httprunner/httprunner/README.md

 In this case, you can reuse all features of [`Locust`][Locust].

 That’s not all about it.
-With the argument `--full-speed`, you can even start locust with master and several slaves (default to cpu cores) at one time, which means you can leverage all cpus of your machine.
+With the argument `--full-speed`, you can even start locust with master and several slaves (default to cpu cores number) at one time, which means you can leverage all cpus of your machine.

 ```bash
 $ locusts -f examples/first-testcase.yml --full-speed